lafry5/README/README.md

 + [Questions](#questions)

 ## *Installation*
-npm then node
+Install NPM then type node index.js

 ## *Usage*
-generate a readme
+Automatically creates README files

 ## *License*
 This application is covered under the MIT license.
 Copyright (c) 2020 Laura Fry

 ## *Contributing*
-tutor
+My tutor answered questions as I initially set up my project and started to create my init function

 ## *Tests*
-during creation
+Testing was performed throughout the creation of the project to ensure its functionality

 ## *Questions*
 For any questions or for support, please contact me at: lafry5@yahoo.com or lafry5 on GitHub.